amd/ryzen-ai-documentation/docs/llm_flow.rst

 This flow provides functional support for a broad set of LLMs.
 It is intended for prototyping and experimental purposes only.
 It is not optimized for performance and it should not be used for benchmarking.

-The Pytorch-based flow is support on PHX, HPT and STX platforms.
+The Pytorch-based flow is supported on PHX, HPT and STX platforms.

 ..